 New contract for Data Respons

-Data Respons has been awarded a contract with a customer in the maritime sector.
-The order comprises deliveries of embedded computer solutions custom made for maritime use.
+Data Respons has been awarded a contract of NOK 70 million (EUR 7.5million) from a customer in the medical industry.

-The new contract is valued at NOK 10 million (roughly EUR 1.2 million) and the order volume will be delivered over the next year.
+The contract comprises development and delivery of new computer solutions embedded in the customer's products.
+The deliveries will take place over the next 3 years.

-"The maritime sector and the oil services industry have increasing need for robust and reliable embedded computer solutions for use in rough environments.
-The contract confirms high activity in the offshore segment and Data Respons expects growth in Norway and internationally in these markets in the coming years," says CEO of Data Respons ASA Kenneth Ragnvaldsen.
+"Our customer wants a strategic partner throughout the product life cycle, from early development stages to recurring deliveries" says CEO of Data Respons ASA Kenneth Ragnvaldsen.
+"Such embedded computer solutions require high quality, local expertise and well-established production and delivery capabilities in Asia."

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...